The harmful effects of social judgment against singles

 Also, since the start of the pandemic, many singles have reported positive feelings and developments about their relationship status.
 According to a survey by dating site Match, 42% say they “enjoyed” being single during the pandemic.

 But this statistic indicates that the other 58% surveyed did not like this situation.
 In fact, the lockdown forced by the pandemic has hurt many singles and added to the embarrassment for some.
-Match indicated that 37% of singles surveyed said they had been asked more questions about their love life by “concerned friends and relatives”.
+Match indicated that 37% of singles surveyed said they were asked more questions about their love life by “concerned friends and relatives.”

 Indeed, Abrams suggests that the embarrassment of being single “is still quite rampant,” even as the increasing numbers of singles in countries like the United States indicate a possible reduction in this behavior.

-But experts still expect these cultural shifts to continue to evolve singles judgment.
+But experts still expect these cultural shifts to continue to evolve judgments about singles.
 DePaulo calls this process “the power of numbers.”
 According to her, “almost every time the Census Bureau [dos Estados Unidos] publishes its latest statistics, the findings indicate a greater number and proportion of single people”.

 “When a large portion of the population is not married — in the United States, close to half — it becomes harder to insist that there is something wrong with all of them,” she concludes.